 Founded by Jørgen “George” Rosenkrantz, the Danish noblemen in 1559, Rosenholm Castle is one of the most popular and oldest ones in the history of Denmark.

 King Valdemar, I built the castle on a steep coastal slope in 1160 as a crusade’s base camp against the Slavic tribes on the south coast of the Baltic Ocean.
-King Valdemar II restored the castle, and Vordingborg Castle has got international ranking.
+King Valdemar II restored the castle, and Vordingborg Castle has got an international ranking.
 The Goose Tower in the castle is the only tower of 9 towers as it served as the prison for the town.

 Are you on Pinterest?
 Pin this for later read!